danbq2289/RL_Agario/README.md

 optional:
 - the movement equations are done per frame, so if FPS is changed then the equations change a lot. maybe correct this. not necessary.
+- How to multitrain?
+Create two (or many) environments.
+Covering a game object.
+Augment the previous scores for the rewards.
+(This is hard.
+Maybe later)